An Overview of WordPress Concepts

 I use the Beaver Builder theme, because it is very flexible and can be used with unlimited websites.

 Each year, WordPress releases a new free theme.
 These themes generally aren’t the best choice.
 They are created to teach new concepts.
-The themes are named after the year, like Twenty-Twenty, and Twenty-Twentyone.
+WordPress.org names their themes after the year, like Twenty-Twenty, and Twenty-Twentyone.

 Add the theme from the dashboard of the website.

 Themes is in the dropdown menu under “Appearance”.